neverRare/stick-docs/features.md

     -- foo is `Int` at this point
 ```

-## Numeric interval
+## Numeric range

-Stick have numeric interval, a numeric type that defines its minima and maxima, and it can either be integer or float. `=` means inclusive here.
+Stick have numeric range, a numeric type that defines its minima and maxima, and it can either be integer or float. `=` means inclusive here.
 This is borrowed from [typescript's requested feature](https://github.com/microsoft/TypeScript/issues/15480).

 ```stick
 i[=10..20]  -- integer from 10 to 19